MikeAustin71/errprefops/errpref/README.md

 ## The Solution

-The ***errpref*** or Error Prefix project is intended to provide better function or method documentation in error messages returned by Go functions.
+The ***errpref*** or Error Prefix project is intended to provide better function or method documentation in error messages returned by **Go** functions.
 Two types have been defined for this purpose: ***ErrPref*** and ***ErrPrefixDto***.
 Both of these types are designed to receive function chain information, format it and return the formatted strings for inclusion in error messages.

-The idea is not to go overboard.
-I tried my hand at an error handler for Go Programs earlier and quickly realized that the complexity was growing exponentially.
-At least at the outset of this project, the idea is to keep the ***errpref*** package simple, as a fast and efficient mechanism for adding error prefix text and function chain lists to error messages.
+From a usage standpoint, ***ErrPref*** and ***ErrPrefixDto*** collect information in string form at each method or function in the execution chain.
+If an error occurs, the user is responsible for extracting the collected information from ***ErrPref*** or ***ErrPrefixDto*** and integrating that information into the returned error message.
+While these types are designed to collect error prefix and error context information, they can in fact be used to collect any required informational or error related messaging in string format.
+This could be error numbers, execution or debugging information or virtually any text specified by the developer.
+In addition, despite the name 'error prefix', there is no requirement that this information be attached to the beginning of an error message.
+As a practical matter, the information could be injected as a string anywhere in the returned error message or informational message display.

 ### Wait a Minute - Let's Think About This

 So, if you only take a quick look at the ***errpref*** package you might be tempted to say, **"Whoopee - all you've done is concatenate a series of strings!"**

 That's what I thought, at first.
-However, there is the problem of delimiting error prefixes and error context information plus the problem of determining how much information to show on each line.
+However, there is the problem of delimiting error prefixes and error context information plus the problem of determining how much information to show on each line, plus the problem of receiving error prefix information from external sources in various formats - and the list goes on.

 For types ***ErrPref*** and  ***ErrPrefixDto***, the user may configure the line length which will determine whether a new line character (**\n**) or in-line delimiter string (**[SPACE]-[SPACE]**) is used to separate error prefix information.

+***ErrPrefixDto*** utilizes a series of interfaces to receive and exchange data with external sources.
+In addition, ***ErrPrefixDto*** implements a variable or custom string delimiter feature which allows the user to process error prefix strings received from external sources in a variety of formats.

 To summarize: If you are serious about error management and tracking, ***ErrPref*** might be worth a second look.